archivesspace/tech-docs/src/content/docs/customization/configuration.md

 `AppConfig[:jetty_shutdown_path] = "/xkcd"`

-### Managing multile backend instances
+### Managing multiple backend instances

 If you have multiple instances of the backend running behind a load balancer, list the URL of each backend instance here.
 This is used by the real-time indexing, which needs to connect directly to each running instance.

-By default we assume you're not using a load balancer, so we just connect to the regular backend URL.
+By default, we assume you're not using a load balancer, so we just connect to the regular backend URL.

 #### `AppConfig[:backend_instance_urls]`